23 Types of Frogs in Florida

 5. Bird-Voiced Tree Frog

-The Bird-voiced Tree Frog (Hyla avivoca) is a species of tree frog that is endemic to the United States.
+The Bird-voiced Tree Frog (Hyla avivoca) is an endemic species of tree frog in the United States.
 They typically reside in temperate forests, swamps, and other wetland environments.

-These types of frogs in Florida have cries that sound a lot like birds and are most likely to be heard calling during the spring and summer months.
+These frogs in Florida have cries that sound like birds and are most likely to be heard calling during the spring and summer months.
 That is how they got their unusual moniker.

 The upper body of Bird-voiced Tree Frogs can turn green depending on the temperature and the amount of activity the frogs are engaging in.